 Wouldn’t you like to add something interesting to your résumé?

-You’re probably one of thousands of applicants who can speak English, after all.
-You’re much rarer if you speak Spanish.
-There are far more interesting positions available for those who speak both Spanish and English.
+If you speak Spanish, you will stand out from the crowd.
+There are far more interesting positions available for those who speak Spanish and English.

 Let’s not forget that it’s going to make finding a job much simpler, too.
 Spanish-speaking countries are developing fast.
 Make sure that you’re ahead of the trend!

 If you’re struggling to find a job back home, why not look for work in a Spanish-speaking country?
 Plenty of people nowadays are jetting off and working abroad.
 Why?
 Because the cost of living is cheaper elsewhere.
 In fact, retiring in the sun isn’t a bad option, either!
-You could live like a king (or queen).
+You could live like royalty.

-Spanish speaking countries make up the top 5 destinations for retirees and Malaysia, Portugal, and Malta are the only non-Hispanic countries in the top 10!
+Spanish speaking countries make up 4 of the top 5 destinations for retirees, and Malaysia, Portugal, and Malta are the only non-Hispanic countries in the top 10!
 If retirement isn’t currently on the horizon, there’s nothing stopping you visiting these countries.
-You mightn’t want to come home after, though…
+You might not want to come home after, though…

 It’s proven that learning a language is a stimulating activity for your brain.
 Learning a language like Spanish is a great way to keep your brain young and provide excellent mental stimulation.